VVVICTORZHOU/pymeili_resource/README.md

    ```sh
    git clone https://github.com/VVVICTORZHOU/pymeili_resource.git
    ```
-2. Manually download "source files" from github
+2. Manually download "source files" from GitHub
    - Go to [pymeili in Github](https://github.com/VVVICTORZHOU/pymeili_resource) directly, download the *whole* respository to your PC; unziping and moving the `pymeili_resource-main` folder into installed pymeili package folder.
 Finally, **Rename** the folder into `pymeili_resource` (get rid of '-main').
-- Note that the pymeili package usually located at `c:\users\Username\appdata\local\programs\python\python311\lib\site-packages\pymeili\`
+- Note that the pymeili package is usually located at `c:\users\Username\appdata\local\programs\python\python311\lib\site-packages\pymeili\`

-3. Manually download full package version from github
+3. Manually download the full package version from GitHub
-   - Go to [pymeili releases in Github](https://github.com/VVVICTORZHOU/pymeili_resource/releases) directly, download the zipped folder (, whose filename includes "pymeili") in the assets of latest release.
+   - Go to [pymeili releases in Github](https://github.com/VVVICTORZHOU/pymeili_resource/releases) directly, and download the zipped folder (, whose filename includes "pymeili") in the assets of the latest release.
 Move the `pymeili` folder in the unzipped folder into your root folder to import it hastily.
 Remind that this way is **strongly not recommended**.

 ### After Installation
-To make sure you have successfully install pymeili, import the module in your python script such as
+To make sure you have successfully installed pymeili, import the module in your Python script such as
 ```python
 from pymeili import beautifyplot as bp
 ```